 Renewables

-- The World Bank has invested $15 billion to enable renewable energy generation.
-Almost two-thirds of this support is for transmission and distribution infrastructure to facilitate the integration of renewable energy, guarantees, as well as upstream support for enabling policies, regulations, and institutions to scale up private investments for renewable energy.
+In the last seven years (FY17 to FY24), the World Bank Group directly invested nearly $16.4 billion in renewables—a steady increase from $1.4 billion in FY17 to over $3 billion in FY24.
+Almost two-thirds of this support is for transmission and distribution infrastructure to facilitate the integration of renewable energy, guarantees, and upstream support for enabling policies, regulations, and institutions to scale up private investments in renewable energy.

-- In March 2024, the Bank launched a $2 billion Europe and Central Asia Renewable Energy Scale-up (ECARES) program—a 10-year, multi-phased initiative—to enhance energy security and affordability by scaling up renewable energy in emerging and developing economies in the region.
+In FY24, our innovative programs blazed new paths to meet global energy challenges.
+The Europe and Central Asia Renewable Energy Scale-up (ECARES) program, a $2 billion 10-year, multi-phased initiative, will enhance energy security and affordability, providing 15 GW of renewable energy capacity and reducing 240 million metric tons of carbon emissions in emerging and developing economies in the region.

 Solar and wind technologies are revolutionizing the power sector.
 They are a game changer for developing countries as solar and wind are abundant, cost-competitive, and a source of reliable power when combined with battery storage.

-- In Yemen, World Bank enabled over 91,000 households—21 percent of which were headed by females—to acquire subsidized solar energy systems that support healthcare, education, and water services for 3.2 million people.
+In Yemen, the World Bank enabled over 91,000 households—21 percent of which were headed by females—to acquire subsidized solar energy systems that support healthcare, education, and water services for 3.2 million people.

-- In Bangladesh, the World Bank supports the largest off-grid program in the world through 2.41 million solar home systems, 1,300 solar irrigation pumps, 14 solar-based mini-grids, and 3 million efficient cookstoves.
-Around four million people in rural areas now have reliable access to clean energy through this program, which has created 30,000 jobs.
+In Bangladesh, the World Bank supports the largest off-grid program in the world through 2.41 million solar home systems, 1,300 solar irrigation pumps, 14 solar-based mini-grids, and 3 million efficient cookstoves.
+Through this program, around four million people in rural areas now have reliable access to clean energy, creating 30,000 jobs.

-Across Africa, where half of the population has no access to electricity, the World Bank has scaled up support for renewable energy access and energy transitions.
-Over the past five years, we have approved:
+Across Africa, half the population has no access to electricity, creating significant barriers to healthcare, education, productivity, digital inclusivity, and job creation.
+The World Bank has scaled up support for renewable energy access and energy transitions:

 Energy efficiency

 Energy efficiency is always faster and cheaper than building new generation capacity.
-The World Bank invested about $6.5 billion in FY19-23 to support energy efficiency, including direct investment in public infrastructure such as public buildings or street lighting.
+Between FY20 and FY24, the World Bank (IBRD/IDA) invested about $6.2 billion to support energy efficiency, including direct investment in public infrastructure such as public buildings or street lighting.

 - In Benin, we support energy efficiency by providing 24,670 new households access to improved cooking equipment and 25,000 households access to improved cookstoves.
 The country has reduced more than 113,000 tons of CO2 emissions due to improved efficiency of lighting and appliances.

-- In India, reducing energy demand through measures—ranging from subsidized energy tariffs to deploying 366 million LED bulbs—will save 11,200 GWh of electricity every year.
+- In India, reducing energy demand through measures—ranging from subsidized energy tariffs to deploying 366 million LED bulbs—will save 11,200 GWh of electricity annually.

-- In Uzbekistan, where buildings account for 50% of energy consumption, the World Bank is supporting the country to improve the energy efficiency of public buildings with a $143 million concessional credit.
+- In Uzbekistan, where buildings account for 50% of energy consumption, the World Bank supports the country to improve the energy efficiency of public buildings with a $143 million concessional credit.

 Energy access

-Between FY19 and FY23, the World Bank approved about $7.4 billion to support energy access.
-Over the same period, the Bank improved access to electricity for about 63 million people.
+Between FY20 and FY24, the World Bank (IBRD/IDA) approved about $8.1 billion to support energy access.
 We are ramping up support and leveraging private investments to deliver impact at scale.

 - The Accelerating Sustainable and Clean Energy Access Transformation (ASCENT) Program will put 20 countries in Eastern and Southern Africa on the path to universal energy access, providing sustainable and clean energy access to 100 million people by 2030.
 Over the next seven years, the program will provide $5 billion in IDA financing and leverage $10 billion of additional private, government, and donor funding for clean-energy access.
 The program is underway in Rwanda, São Tomé and Príncipe, Somalia, and Tanzania.

-- In Rwanda, we helped the country reach near-universal electricity access, up from just 6% in 2009, by providing new or improved energy grid access to 230,000 households and off-grid energy access to another 150,000 households.
+- In Rwanda, we supported the country in reaching near-universal electricity access.
+The government has expanded electricity access from 6 percent in 2009 to more than 75 percent as of March 2024 by providing new or improved energy grid access to 230,000 households and off-grid energy access to another 150,000 households.
+One hundred percent of its health centers and administrative facilities and 84 percent of its schools have been electrified.

-- In Tanzania, more than 4.5 million people gained access to electricity while more than 1,600 healthcare facilities and 6,000 educational institutions added new connections—emerging as one of the fastest rates of energy-access expansion in Sub-Saharan Africa over the past decade.
+- In Tanzania, more than 4.5 million people gained access to electricity.
+In contrast, over the past decade, more than 1,600 healthcare facilities and 6,000 educational institutions added new connections—emerging as one of the fastest rates of energy-access expansion in Sub-Saharan Africa.

-- In Western and Central Africa, more than 10.3 million people have received new or improved electricity services from ongoing projects.
+- In Western and Central Africa, over 10.3 million people have received new or improved electricity services from ongoing projects.

 - In Senegal, more than 13.2 million people have benefitted from improved electricity access and reliability.